buildpacks/rfcs/text/0000-export-to-oci.md

 Notes **‡**:
   - WHEN `the image exists in the file system`
-    - The idea is to use [ReplaceImage](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/v1/layout#Path.ReplaceImage) internally this method uses [WriteImage](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/v1/layout#Path.WriteImage) which will skip to write blobs that already exits.
-It means the `blobs` folder MAY contain the blobs directory MAY contain blobs which are not referenced by any of the refs, which is valid according to the OCI image specification.
+    - The idea is to use the method [ReplaceImage](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/v1/layout#Path.ReplaceImage).
+Internally this method uses [WriteImage](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/v1/layout#Path.WriteImage) which will skip to write blobs that already exits.
+It means the `blobs` directory MAY contain blobs which are not referenced by any of the refs, which is valid according to the OCI image specification.
     - `Platforms` could include a flag to clean the directory if the user desires it

 #### `report.toml` (TOML)